seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "An attempt to load the device with key material, identified by the table identifier (e.g. cSymmetricKeyTable), has succeeded.
+            "An attempt to load the device with key material, identified by the table identifier (e.g., cSymmetricKeyTable), has succeeded.
 This notification may be sent upon a single successful key material load or may be sent upon a series of successful single key material loads."